Skip to main content

 • Monitor memory usage of MCP server processes

-• Implement graceful fallbacks when AI is unavailable
+• Implement graceful fallbacks when the MCP server is unavailable

 • Log MCP communication errors for debugging